Skip to main content

 • [interface] interface number according to Interface IDs table.

-The command can be run with 0 arguments, 1 argument, and 2 arguments.
-When run without arguments, lists all interfaces along with their configurations.
-If run with only one argument, prints configuration for given [interface] or if the argument is -1 then sets all interfaces to the default configuration.
-If run with all arguments enables and disables service protocols for a given interface.
+The command can be run with 0 arguments, 1 argument, or 2+ arguments.
+When run without arguments, lists all interfaces and their protocol configurations.
+If run with only the interface argument, prints configuration for that interface.
+If run with -1 as the interface argument, resets all interfaces to default.

 0PWR (power) - controls device power state.